Your appeal rights when your health insurance company says no to a treatment or a bill

 - It helps to have a supporting letter from your medical provider.
 Give them a copy of the reason for denial.

-- Send copies of documents, not originals, and send them as certified mail.
+- Keep the originals of your documents.
+If you have to mail documents, make copies and send them as certified mail.

-Our IRO search tool (fortress.wa.gov) allows you to search IRO decisions.
-You can modify your search based on a number of factors, including cases involving your insurance company, diagnosis, treatment, outcome or reason for the appeal.
+Our IRO search tool allows you to search IRO decisions.
+You can find cases involving your insurance company, diagnosis, treatment, outcome or reason for the appeal.

 You may want to also file a complaint

-Whether or not you file an appeal, you may also want to file a complaint with our office.
-The appeals and complaint processes are different, and can take place simultaneously without affecting each other.
+The appeals and complaint processes are different.
+They can take place simultaneously without affecting each other.
 If in doubt, you may want to try both avenues to resolve your issue.